 Contact Contemporary Cosmetic Dentistry

-If you're in the Austin area, Dr. Schmid and our experienced dental staff can help you.
-To learn more about your porcelain veneer replacement options, give our office a call at 512-329-5967 to schedule your initial consultation with our cosmetic dentist.
+If you’re in the Austin area, Dr. Schmid and our experienced dental staff can help you.
+To learn more about your porcelain veneer replacement options, give our office a call at 512-329-5967 to schedule your initial consultation.